ShizukaDonaghue/luve/README.md

 If there is a shipping fee, the fee is displayed in the order summary section.
 The remaining order value to qualify for free shipping is also displayed here.

-Users can either use the "Continue Shopping" button to return to the store, or select the "Secure Checkout" button to complete their order.
+Users can either use the "Continue Shopping" button to return to the store or select the "Secure Checkout" button to complete their order.

 ### Checkout Page